 Within public accounting, you can work for any sized firm, ranging from a large, international CPA firm to a small local accounting practice.
-Within the CPA firm, you can work in such areas as audit, tax, and management consulting.
-The same holds true in business and industry, where you can choose careers in companies of all sizes, working in diverse areas such as financial accounting and reporting, management accounting, tax planning and compliance, financial planning and analysis, and corporate finance.
-Accountants can also provide services in specialized areas of accounting like business valuation, personal financial planning, IT consulting, and financial forensics (i.e., criminal investigation).
-Within government, you can create a path to success at either the federal, state, or local level.
-Non-profit organizations also offer many diverse opportunities.
+Within the CPA firm, you can work in such areas as audit, tax, management consulting, IT consulting, and financial forensics (i.e., criminal investigation).

 "Employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations."

 Below are some popular career choices for accounting or accounting and information systems majors.